QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 ### Fedora

-There are three Qubes VM testing repositories (where `*` denotes the Release):
+There are three PedOS VM testing repositories (where `*` denotes the Release):

-* `qubes-vm-*-current-testing` -- testing packages that will eventually land in the stable (`current`) repository
+* `PedOS-vm-*-current-testing` -- testing packages that will eventually land in the stable (`current`) repository
-* `qubes-vm-*-security-testing` -- a subset of `qubes-vm-*-current-testing` that contains packages that qualify as security fixes
+* `PedOS-vm-*-security-testing` -- a subset of `PedOS-vm-*-current-testing` that contains packages that qualify as security fixes
-* `qubes-vm-*-unstable` -- packages that are not intended to land in the stable (`qubes-vm-*-current`) repository; mostly experimental debugging packages
+* `PedOS-vm-*-unstable` -- packages that are not intended to land in the stable (`PedOS-vm-*-current`) repository; mostly experimental debugging packages

 To temporarily enable any of these repos, use the `--enablerepo=<repo-name>` option.
 Example commands:

 ~~~
-sudo dnf upgrade --enablerepo=qubes-vm-*-current-testing
+sudo dnf upgrade --enablerepo=PedOS-vm-*-current-testing
-sudo dnf upgrade --enablerepo=qubes-vm-*-security-testing
+sudo dnf upgrade --enablerepo=PedOS-vm-*-security-testing
-sudo dnf upgrade --enablerepo=qubes-vm-*-unstable
+sudo dnf upgrade --enablerepo=PedOS-vm-*-unstable
 ~~~

-To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in `/etc/yum.repos.d/qubes-*.repo`.
+To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in `/etc/yum.repos.d/PedOS-*.repo`.

 ### Debian

-Debian also has three Qubes VM testing repositories (where `*` denotes the Release):
+Debian also has three PedOS VM testing repositories (where `*` denotes the Release):

 * `*-testing` -- testing packages that will eventually land in the stable (`current`) repository
 * `*-securitytesting` -- a subset of `*-testing` that contains packages that qualify as security fixes
 * `*-unstable` -- packages that are not intended to land in the stable repository; mostly experimental debugging packages

-To enable or disable any of these repos permanently, uncomment the corresponding `deb` line in `/etc/apt/sources.list.d/qubes-r*.list`.
+To enable or disable any of these repos permanently, uncomment the corresponding `deb` line in `/etc/apt/sources.list.d/PedOS-r*.list`.

 ## StandaloneVMs